TSHA: A Benchmark for Visual Language Models in Trustworthy Safety Hazard Assessment Scenarios: Introduction

 To address these limitations, we introduce TSHA (Trustworthy Safety Hazards Assessment), a comprehensive benchmark for trustworthy safety hazard assessment.
-TSHA offers three key advantages: (1) \textbf{Diverse and High-Quality Data}.
-TSHA aggregates a large-scale dataset curated from four complementary domains: existing indoor datasets, internet images, AIGC images, and newly captured images.
-It integrates a substantial volume of realistic videos, synthetic images, and authentic photographs, effectively mitigating the reality gap inherent in prior simulators and the real world.
+TSHA offers three key advantages.
+(1) \textbf{Diverse and High-Quality Data}.
+TSHA aggregates a large-scale dataset containing 66,668 validated QA pairs, including 64,961 training QA pairs, curated from complementary sources: existing indoor datasets, internet frames/images, AIGC images, newly captured images, and Hunyuan panoramas.
+It integrates realistic videos, synthetic images, and authentic photographs, effectively mitigating the reality gap between prior simulators and the real world.
 (2) \textbf{Comprehensive Hazard Coverage}.
-Unlike previous datasets~\cite{gao2025homesafebench,anonymous2025robotrust,huang2025framework} that restrict hazard type diversity, TSHA encompasses a broader spectrum of safety hazards.
+Unlike previous datasets~\cite{gao2025homesafebench,anonymous2025robotrust,huang2025framework} that restrict hazard type diversity, TSHA encompasses 12 parent hazard groups and 64 fine-grained hazard types.
 Beyond common hazards such as fires and falls, it includes more complex, hard-to-assess risks, for instance, unattended children in proximity to dangerous objects or clutter obstructing emergency escape routes.
-This design more accurately mirrors the complexity of real-world home environments.
 (3) \textbf{Challenging Test Set}.
-The benchmark features a meticulously designed test set that not only includes a small subset of the training distribution but also supplements it with more challenging data: videos generated by Sora2~\cite{brooks2024video} and panoramic images from Tencent Hunyuan world model~\cite{huang2025voyager}.
+The benchmark features a meticulously designed test set with 1,707 QA pairs, which not only includes a subset from the training distribution but also supplements it with more challenging data: videos generated by Sora~\cite{brooks2024video} and panoramic images from Tencent Hunyuan world model~\cite{huang2025voyager}.
 Each video or image contains multiple concurrent safety hazards, requiring models to identify as many hazards as possible simultaneously.
-A detailed comparison of TSHA against prior work is presented in ~\cref{tab:safety_datasets}.
+A detailed comparison of TSHA against prior work is presented in \Cref{tab:safety_datasets}.